-You see I hated cold calling almost as much as I hated canvassing door to door and giving free demos in lululemon (although they gave lots of great free clothing).
-So I kept reading and tried out every piece of advice I could find to market my services.
-I wanted to focus on what I did best, train, and not on selling and giving free demos to uninitiated clients that haven’t decided whether or not they are ready.
+You see, I hated cold calling almost as much as I hated canvassing door-to-door and giving free demos in lululemon (although they gave lots of great free clothing).
+So I kept reading and trying out every piece of advice I could find to market my services.
+I wanted to focus on what I did best: train, not selling and giving free demos to uninitiated clients that haven’t decided whether or not they are ready.

-I figured out 4 never fail solutions that I want to share.
+I figured out four never-fail solutions that I want to share.
 Any one of these should get a few new personal training clients within a week or two’s time.

-4 Surefire Ways to Get More Personal Training Clients
+4 Surefire Ways on How to Get Personal Training Clients

-All 4 of these points are based off of a couple main principles.
+All four of these points are based off of a couple main principles.

 The first is that personal training skill is arbitrary.
 Clients don’t know what good training is and isn’t.
-The perception of skill and expertness in fitness does more to sell your services than actual skill and expertness.
-(Of course you must be able to back it up.)
+The perception of skill and expertise in fitness does more to sell your services than actual skill and expertise.
+(Of course, you must be able to back it up.)

-So pick areas you are proficient in and know that a lot of people struggle with and write about them but there’s one other thing.
+So pick areas that you are proficient in and know that a lot of people struggle with, and write about them.
+But there’s one other thing.